est31/ct-ext-search/README.md

 # Certificate Transparency extension search tool

 Made to answer [a question](https://github.com/briansmith/webpki/issues/135#issuecomment-759120464) for whether there are publicly trusted certificates that use the NameConstraints extension.
+Turns out there are!
+This tool detects them.

 ## Important links